CumulusNetworks/docs/content/cumulus-netq-49/More-Documents/NetQ-CLI-Reference-Manual/show.md

 169.254.0.1               spine03           swp5                      44:38:39:00:00:26  default         no     Thu Dec  3 22:31:27 2020
 ...
 ```
 The following example shows all IPv4 neighbors using the RED VRF.
-Note that the VRF name is case sensitive.
+Note that the VRF name is case-sensitive.

 ```
 cumulus@switch:~$ netq show ip neighbors vrf RED